sumags-1/libraryPageTurners/README.md

 - Carousel on home page to show latest titles added: I did not add this as my design idea changed after implementing Bootstrap
 - Search bar to search for specific book or magazine : Did not add due to lack of time

+### Learnings
+BOOTSTRAP !!
+Love this framework.. it made CSS much easier to manage.
+It was quite the learning curve but once I got the hang of it, it was quick to implement.

+### Hurdles
+1. Not so much a hurdle but learning Bootstrap and then applying the same to the site and pages was initially a challenge and I did run into a few bugs with my edit and delete routes.
+However I was able to resolve the same by taking out the browse file component and adding a text component instead and setting defaults for book and magazine images.
+2. Due to lack of time, I was not able to implement the Search function.
+I will attempt to add this at a later stage as it is something I really wanted on the site.